Kara (Supergirl episode): Plot

+The episode opens on a news broadcast showing the effects of the previous episode.
+Lena along with the wounded Lillian Luthor watch the broadcast.
+Then before succumbing to her wounds Lillian tells Lena to fully own her power and dies.

-After being mortally wounded, Lillian Luthor tells Lena to fully own her power and dies.
-Kara Danvers / Supergirl reassures the people of humanity and they reclaim their power, weakening Lex Luthor and Nyxly.
-The Superfriends, joined by Acrata, Orlando Davis, Mitch, Eliza Danvers, Mon-El, Winn Schott, and Jimmy Olsen, fight Lex, Nyxly, and manifestations of Overgirl, Red Tornado, Metallo, Parasite, the Hell Dragon, and the Nightmare Monster.
+In a last-ditch effort to counteract the effects of the battle between Lex Luthor and Nyxly, Kara Danvers / Supergirl delivers a speech to the people of humanity and they reclaim their power.
+This turns out to be successful and weakens Lex and Nyxly.

+Kara and the rest of the Superfriends prepare for a final showdown with the now allied Lex and Nyxly.
+Nyxly and Lex summon an army made up of manifestation of previous enemies from the show including Overgirl, Red Tornado, Metallo, Parasite, the Hell Dragon, and the Nightmare Monster.
+Midway through the fighting several former allies arrive and assist the Superfriends.
+These include Acrata, Orlando Davis, Mitch, Eliza Danvers, Mon-El, Winn Schott, and Jimmy Olsen.
 Lex opens a portal to the Phantom Zone.
-Since they feed on fear and their supposed victims stand strong, the Phantoms drag Lex and Nyxly in.
+However, due to the fact that they feed on fear and their supposed victims stand strong, the Phantoms instead target Lex and Nyxly.

 Days later, the Superfriends attend William Dey's funeral and reestablish the DEO.
 Mon-El tells Kara that he will no longer be able to return to the past to see her, due to his responsibility with The Legion.
+Three weeks later, Kara receives a call from Cat Grant who informs her that she has re-bought CatCo and offers Kara a job as her editor-in-chief.

+Alex Danvers and Kelly Olsen get married.
+At the wedding Brainy reveals that he has decided to stay in the present with Nia Nal.
+Alex and Kelly ask Lena to be Esme's godmother to which she accepts.
+Kara, James, and Winn reminisce about the previous adventures, Kara is interrupted by a phone call from Cat.

-Three weeks later, Cat Grant re-buys CatCo and offers Kara a job as her editor-in-chief.
-Alex Danvers and Kelly Olsen get married, and Brainy decides to stay in the present with Nia.
-Winn hints that J'onn and M'gann have a son in the future.
-Cat and Lena convince Kara to accept the job and end her double life by revealing her identity as Supergirl to the world so she can live a more full life as one person.
+Cat convinces Kara to take the job as editor-in-chief and to reveal her identity.
+The wedding ends with a shot of a car flying away with a sign reading "Just Married".
+The episode concludes with a news broadcast from Cat.
+In this broadcast she announces Kara to be Supergirl effectively ending her double life by revealing her identity as Supergirl to the world so she can live a more full life as one person.

 Production

 Development

-In late October 2021, it was announced that the series finale of the American TV series Supergirl would be titled "Kara".
-The episode, which is the twentieth episode of the sixth season, was directed by Jesse Warn, and written by Rob Wright & Derek Simon from a story by showrunners Robert Rovner & Jessica Queller.
+In late October 2021, it was announced that the series finale of the American TV series Supergirl would be a two part episode with the first part being "The Last Gauntlet" and the second part being "Kara".
+The episode, which is the twentieth episode of the sixth season and 126th episode overall, was directed by Jesse Warn, and written by Rob Wright & Derek Simon from a story by showrunners Robert Rovner & Jessica Queller.